Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Bar charts

-Heiken Ashi charts
+Heiken Ashi Charts

 Heiken Ashi charts are one price charting approach that seeks to remove noise and give a smoother picture of price patterns.
 The Japanese term “Heiken Ashi” (which translates to “average bar”) reflects the methods used to create these charts.

-• Open Price: The open price of a Heiken Ashi candlestick is determined by taking the average of the previous candle’s open and close prices.
+• Open price: The open price of a Heiken Ashi candlestick is determined by taking the average of the previous candle’s open and close prices.

-• Close Price: The close price is the average of the open, high, low, and close prices of the current candle.
+• Close price: The close price is the average of the open, high, low, and close prices of the current candle.
 It represents the overall sentiment of the market during the given period.

-• High and Low Prices: The high and low prices are determined by taking the highest and lowest values among the current candle’s high, low, and average open/close prices.
+• High and low prices: The high and low prices are determined by taking the highest and lowest values among the current candle’s high, low, and average open/close prices.

 By calculating the open, close, high, and low prices using these modified formulas, Heiken Ashi charts aim to reduce the impact of short-term price fluctuations and emphasize the underlying trend.
 As a result, the chart tends to smooth out price movements and provide clearer indications of trend direction.